Schöneberg, Bad Kreuznach: The former school building, now community centre

 The former school in Schöneberg was built on a meadow in 1826 by Master Mason Jakob Schweigert from Schöneberg to plans by Master Builder Bär from Kreuznach.
 The schoolroom was upstairs with two small, north-facing rooms, and downstairs was the teacher's dwelling.
 In 1893, an addition was built onto the schoolhouse's west side, containing the two schoolrooms, a cellar, a storehouse, the stairwell and for each teacher's dwelling a small room.
 In 1989, today's community centre came into being through the expansion and conversion of what had until now been the school building.

 Jewish graveyard

 The time when the Jewish graveyard in Schöneberg arose is unknown.
 Only four gravestones are still preserved, dating from between 1885 and 1924.
-The graveyard covers an area of 1 362 m².
+The graveyard covers an area of 1,362 m^{2}.
 From the graveyard's size it seems clear that the dead from surrounding Jewish communities (Hergenfeld and Spabrücken) were also buried here.
 In the time of the Third Reich, it is believed that the graveyard was largely removed.
 Some of the gravestones might have disappeared under weed overgrowth.
 After 1945, the graveyard was reinstated as far as was then possible.
-It lies roughly one kilometre south of the village centre in the area called “Auf dem Gerstenberg” near the Windesheimer Wald (forest) and can be reached by a farm lane that branches off the road to Hergenfeld (not far from the crossing near the sporting ground) eastwards towards the edge of the forest.
+It lies roughly one kilometre south of the village centre in the area called "Auf dem Gerstenberg" near the Windesheimer Wald (forest) and can be reached by a farm lane that branches off the road to Hergenfeld (not far from the crossing near the sporting ground) eastwards towards the edge of the forest.